 List of Figures

 - Arboreal Aesthetics: the Language of Trees

 - The Garden of the soul: George Herbert, Henry Vaughan and the tree of life

 - Political gardens: Shakespeare and the tree of life

 - The Tree of Life in the Country Estate: Aemilia Lanyer

 - Andrew Marvell and the forest of the mind

 - The Sacred Orchard: Ralph Austen and the tree of life

-Victoria Bladen teaches in literary studies and adaptation at The University of Queensland, Australia and has twice received a Faculty teaching award.
-Her publications include six Shakespearean text guides in the Insight (Melbourne) series, including The Merchant of Venice (2020) and Much Ado About Nothing (2019), and five co-edited volumes, including Shakespeare on Screen: King Lear (Cambridge UP 2019), Shakespeare and the Supernatural (Manchester UP 2020), and a special issue of Australian Literary Studies on Afterlives of Pastoral (2015).
+Victoria Bladen teaches in literary studies and adaptation at The University of Queensland, Australia and has twice received a Faculty Teaching Award.
+Her publications include six Shakespearean text guides in the Insight (Melbourne) series, including The Merchant of Venice (2020) and Much Ado About Nothing (2019), and five co-edited volumes, including Shakespeare on Screen: King Lear (2019), Shakespeare and the Supernatural (2020), and a special issue of Australian Literary Studies on Afterlives of Pastoral (2015).